Kathmandu Bagmati Province, Nepal Travel Guide

 Your visit to Patan will likely center around its UNESCO World Heritage Site, Patan Durbar Square, but the city holds much more to discover.

-Beyond the main square, intricate temples, serene stupas, and workshops in the vicinity invite exploration.
+Beyond the town square, intricate temples, serene stupas, and community workshops invite exploration.

 While Patan Durbar Square is a living historical site with continuous occupation, there are no distinct archaeological ruins separate from the existing structures.